 The tiny red female flowers protrude from nearby buds.

 Botany 101 Bonus

-The contorted hazelnut has imperfect or incomplete flowers, both male and female, on the same tree.
+The contorted hazelnut has imperfect flowers, both male and female, on the same tree.
 These trees are monoecious (meaning "one house").
 Dioecious plants also have imperfect flowers, but the male and female flowers are each on separate plants, one all male and one all female, as do the two red maples in the Park.
 The male flowers of the hazelnut produce tiny pollen grains that are carried by the wind to the female flowers to enact fertilization.
 The evolutionary advantage of sex is that mixing the genes from two distinct organisms generates more variation, which protects a species over the generations from parasites.
 Most plants, therefore, have mechanisms that prevent self-fertilization, and in many plants a second nearby plant of the same species is necessary for fertilization.
 Since our contorted hazelnut bears no nuts, we can assume that there are no other hazelnuts in the area.